 Once you’ve committed to running a half marathon and picked up your new running shoes, it’s time to sign up for a race.
 Before you pick a program for the half marathon distance, spend one to three months developing a good athletic base, as outlined above.

 Once you’re up to 15 to 20 miles a week, pick a race that’s at least eight weeks from the time you start your training.
-Once you’ve signed up, it’s time to get started with a half marathon plan.
+Once you’ve signed up, it’s time to get started with a half marathon training plan.

 There is no shortage of half marathon training programs to choose from, but we strongly believe we at The Run Experience have a first-class training program for half marathoners.
 It will get you to the finish line with the results you want.
 Here are just a few of the things you join us as a Premium member:

 Whew, that was a busy week!
 Keep up the momentum and take out the need to plan all the elements of your training by yourself.
-Download the mobile app and take advantage of our Half Marathon Training Program to go from couch to half marathon today!
+Download the mobile app and take advantage of our Half Marathon Training Plan to go from couch to half marathon today!